 EPS insulation boards should be installed in accordance with the manufacturer’s installation guidelines – these should cover design and all aspects of the application of the insulation.
 The boards are initially fixed to the substrate (masonry or timber) either by a mortar/adhesive or simply by mechanical fixings.

-After having been fixed to an external wall, the EPS boards should be covered with an outer layer, either by the mortar basecoat or simply by a netting covering to protect from exsessive heat, moisture and UV exposure.
+After having been fixed to an external wall, the EPS boards should be covered with an outer layer, either by the mortar basecoat or simply by a netting covering to protect from excessive heat, moisture and UV exposure.

-Before applying the basecoat or mortar for the fibre glass mesh, the top surface of the EPS board needs to be rasped or sanded down to produce an abrasive surface.
-Once this has been done, the substrate is ready for the application of the fibre glass mesh.
+Before applying the basecoat or mortar for the fibreglass mesh, the top surface of the EPS board needs to be rasped or sanded down to produce an abrasive surface.
+Once this has been done, the substrate is ready for the application of the fibreglass mesh.